shakes76/PatternFlow/recognition/45996216-Siamese network/README.md

 ​	Siamese network is a network that will receive two input images at a time.
 These two image will both go through the network.
 For a binary question, like identifying whether a brain has Alzheimer, if they are in the same class, the label would be true, would be false otherwise.

+​	SNNs learn a similarity between two inputs.
+Thus, we can train the SNN to see if the two images are identical.
+This process enables us to classify new classes of data without retraining the network.

 ​	The below image is an example of Siamese network.

 ![1](https://github.com/Xinyan44/PatternFlow/blob/master/recognition/45996216-Siamese%20network/1.png)